kissmetrics/km-support/_posts/2012-10-19-utm-variables.md

 layout: post
 title: Tracking UTM Parameters
 categories: integrations
-summary: Some notes to consider when using Google Analytics' UTM parameters with KISSmetrics.
+summary: Some notes to consider when using Google Analytics' UTM parameters with Kissmetrics.
 ---
 * Table of Contents
 {:toc}